Castleman disease: Idiopathic multicentric Castleman disease (iMCD)

 Idiopathic multicentric Castleman disease (iMCD), which is the most common form of MCD, occurs for an unknown cause.
 There is no evidence of POEMS syndrome, HHV-8, or any other cancer or infectious disease.
 Though all forms of MCD involve excessive production of cytokines and a cytokine storm, iMCD has important differences in symptoms, disease course, and treatment from POEMS-associated MCD and HHV-8-associated MCD.
 First line treatment for iMCD is anti-IL-6 therapy with siltuximab (or tocilizumab, if siltuximab is not available).
 Siltuximab is the only FDA-approved treatment for iMCD and patients who respond to siltuximab tend to have long-term responses.
 In critically ill patients, chemotherapy and corticosteroids are recommended if the patient is demonstrating disease progression while on siltuximab.
 Approximately half of iMCD patients do not improve with anti-IL-6 therapy.
-In patients where siltuximab is not effective, other treatments such as rituximab and sirolimus can be used.
+In patients where siltuximab is not effective, other treatments such as rituximab and sirolimus (rapamycin) can be used.

 iMCD can be further sub-classified into three clinical subgroups:

-iMCD with TAFRO Syndrome (iMCD-TAFRO): characterized by acute episodes of Thrombocytopenia, Anasarca, Fever, Renal dysfunction or myelofibrosis, and Organomegaly (TAFRO syndrome).
+iMCD with TAFRO syndrome (iMCD-TAFRO): characterized by acute episodes of Thrombocytopenia, Anasarca, Fever, Renal dysfunction or myelofibrosis, and Organomegaly (TAFRO syndrome).

 iMCD with idiopathic plasmacytic lymphadenopathy (iMCD-IPL): characterized by thrombocytosis, hypergammaglobulinemia, and a more chronic disease course.

 iMCD, not otherwise specified (iMCD-NOS): is diagnosed in iMCD patients who do not have iMCD-TAFRO or iMCD-IPL.